downingbots/RLDonkeycar/README.md

 4. The OpenCV-based throttle and steering values plus the image are sent to the RLPi to perform supervised learning of the Keras model
 5. Once sufficient supervised learning has been trained at the RLPi, the weights of the Keras model are sent to the Control Pi and loaded there.
 6. The Control Pi now uses the Keras Model to compute the throttle and steering instead of the Open-CV line-following.
 Every few messages (configurable), a random bounded change to the computed throttle and steering are made.
 This randomness increases the RL search-space.
 7. The Keras model's throttle and steering values plus the image are sent to the RLPi.
-The RLPi caches this message and runs OpenCV on the image to compute ther frame's reward as a function of throttle and distance from center.
-If it is determined that the car has left the track, a mini-batch is completed allowing the total reward to be comuputed by accumulating the frame rewards within the min-batch with a time-decay function.
+The RLPi caches this message and runs OpenCV on the image to compute the frame's reward as a function of throttle and distance from center.
+If it is determined that the car has left the track, a mini-batch is completed allowing the total reward to be computed by accumulating the frame rewards within the min-batch with a time-decay function.
 Very small mini-batches are ignored as these are typically caused by manual resetting of the car.
 If a Mini-batch reaches a length of 20, then this is acceptable to end the batch because the cause-and-effect of actions 20 images apart is very small in autonomous racing (unlike in video games where there can be sparse large rewards.)
-8. Once a certain number of messages are cached and the mini-batch has completed. the Keras model is trained on these messages and these cached messages are discared.
+8. Once a certain number of messages are cached and the mini-batch has completed. the Keras model is trained on these messages and these cached messages are discarded.
 7. Periodically, the revised weights of the Keras PPO model are sent to the Control Pi and loaded there.
 6. The Control Pi now uses the revised Keras Model to compute the throttle and steering instead of the Open-CV line-following.
 Goto step 6.